Buying a house is exciting and life changing. It all starts with saving for the deposit.

 The average LMI fee is $6,200.
-But it can be a lot more if you have a low LVR.
-For more on LMI, see the Understand Insurance website's frequently asked questions on LMI.
+But it can be a lot more if you have a high LVR.
+For more on LMI, see lenders mortgage insurance on the Insurance Council of Australia's website.

 If you're buying your first home, you may be able to get help from the government.